 1. Lenders Have a Lot of Discretion in Setting Loan Terms

-Key Takeaway: While the SBA does set some rules, lenders still have a lot of leeway in both approving and structuring loans.
+: While the SBA does set some rules, approved lenders still have a lot of leeway in both approving and structuring loans.

 2. Personal Collateral May Be Required

-Key Takeaway: You’ll likely have to use valuable assets as collateral, greatly increasing your risks.
+: You’ll likely have to use personal assets or valuable business assets as collateral, greatly increasing your risks.